 - In July 2022, the Madera City Council approved a multi-year plan to implement changes to utility rates in order to finance necessary repairs and improvements to Madera's water system.
 The initial rate adjustment came into effect on August 1, 2022.
 The second planned rate adjustment is scheduled to take effect on July 1, 2023, and will be reflected in the utility bills for the month of July.
 If you would like more details or access to a comprehensive rate schedule, please visit madera.gov/rates or get in touch with the Finance Department at (559) 661-5459.

 - Why are water rates going up if the drought requires us to use less water?

-- How were the rates determined?
+- How are the rates determined?

 - What can I do to reduce my water bill?

 Reducing the amount of outside irrigation is the most significant way to reduce the charges from your metered use.
 On average, 60% of the water used by a residence is used outdoors for irrigation, and watering your lawn is likely your single largest water use.
 Making sure you have efficient fixtures in your home, including shower heads, toilets, and washing machines will also help you conserve water and lower your bill.
 In order to conserve water, consider installing aerators on bathroom faucets (saves 1.2 gallons/day per person), washing only full loads of laundry (saves 15 – 45 gallons/load), turning off the water when brushing your teeth or shaving (saves 10 gallons/day per person), reducing shower time (could save 10 – 20 gallons/shower), fixing leaky toilets (saves 30 – 50 gallons/day per toilet), installing efficient watersense-labeled shower heads (saves 1.2 gallons/minute), and/or installing efficient watersense-labeled toilets (saves 19 gallons/day).
 The City has a host of rebates available to financially assist you in these efforts.